yixiao-huang/yixiao-huang.github.io/_news/announcement_9.md

 related_posts: false
 ---

-<span style="color:#DF5279;">I’m looking for a research internship in Summer 2026.
-I’d be happy to connect if you’re interested in my research!</span>
+I’m looking for a research internship in <span style="color:#DF5279;"> Summer 2026 </span>.
+I’d be happy to connect if you’re interested in my research!